mflehnen/spark-bdd-example/README.md

 [Gherkin](https://cucumber.io/docs/gherkin/reference/) is the language used by cucumber to declare tests.
 This language uses a minimum set of keywords to give the structure of the tests in an executable way.
 Cucumber, on the other hand, it's a well known testing framework in java and scala world.
-Although we are not using cucumber in this project, the structure of the Gherkin language is followed by many other libraries, like pytest-bdd(the one used in this project) and behave, for example.

 Some of basic keywords in the Gherkin language are: